 I am an educator, social worker, activist and advocate with a passion to contribute positively to others in ways that helps facilitate a more connected and integrated experience of self and life overall.

-I am the founder of Growing Kind Minds, an independent practice.
+Growing Kind Minds LLC is an independent practice and community resource.
 I am a dual-Licensed Clinical Social Worker in Massachusetts and New York, with many years of experience working with clients of all life stages and circumstances in various settings, including a premier school for children with various life and learning perspectives in NY.
 I received my BA in Psychology and Social Work from Adelphi University and a MSW from Columbia School of Social Work.
 I am a lecturer at Boston College School of Social Work and Columbia School of Social Work, and PhD candidate and researcher at Adelphi University, pursuing research in trauma, parenting, post-traumatic growth and Autism.

 My areas of focus are trauma, parenting, anxiety, autism and special populations, specifically individuals and groups that have differences in abilities and life perspectives, and their families.
 I utilize a unique approach that is informed by theory and grounded in a holistic, strengths-based perspective.
 I am a Certified Family Trauma Professional (CFTP), trained child and adolescent yoga instructor through Little Flower Yoga, a Yoga Alliance Certified program; and a certified aromatherapist through New York Institute of Aromatherapy (NYIOA).